-The Blackhawk Homeowners Association (HOA) and the Blackhawk GHAD have worked together for over 27 years.
-Blackhawk Country Club has also worked collaboratively and successfully with the GHAD.
+The Blackhawk Homeowners Association (HOA) and the Blackhawk GHAD have worked together for over 27 years.31 Blackhawk Country Club has also worked collaboratively and successfully with the GHAD.32

 The CSA multi-year expenses and revenues are shown in the table below.
 Revenues are composed of property taxes (99 percent) and reimbursements for homeowner exemptions (one percent).
+Funds from CSA M-23 is not handled by County staff but is passed through the County to the Blackhawk GHAD.
+Table 2-16 reflects the County contribution to the Blackhawk GHAD through CSA M-23 and does not reflect any additional contribution or reserve fund by the Blackhawk GHAD.

 Blackhawk GHAD has four major annual budget categories: Major Projects, Preventative Maintenance and Operations, Special Projects, and Administration/Legal/Accounting.
 From 2022 until present, the Major Projects Program utilized a higher portion of the budget and required drawing from the reserve funds due to ongoing slope stability studies, a slow moving landslide within the Blackhawk Executive Center, and unexpected storm damage.
-Most notably, severe storm events, including several atmospheric storms, from December 2022 to March 2023 produced over 295 debris flows, mudflows, and landslides causing significant community damage to infrastructure, with preliminary damage estimated to total over \$10,000,000.
-The Blackhawk GHAD applied to the Federal Emergency Response Agency (FEMA) for federal and state disaster area funds.
+Most notably, severe storm events, including several atmospheric storms, from December 2022 to March 2023 produced over 295 debris flows, mudflows, and landslides causing significant community damage to infrastructure, with preliminary damage estimated to total over \$10,000,000.33 The Blackhawk GHAD applied to the Federal Emergency Response Agency (FEMA) for federal and state disaster area funds.
 Damage and repair estimates include emergency response, cleanup, and protective measures, as well as engineering, construction, repair, and administrative costs.